ctwiebe23/kera/README.md

 collection slot
 :   A slot whose key points to a collection of nested data

-## FILENAMES
+## AS AN EXECUTABLE

-Template files can have the extension .plate, but any file that isn't a data file will be read as a template by default.
+The executable version of kera has the name `kera` and takes any number of filenames as its arguments.

+Template files can have the extension `.plate`, but any file that isn't a data file will be read as a template by default.
 Supported data filetypes are:

 - JSON
 - YAML

-If you want to use a data file as a template file, it must have the .plate extension, e.g. .json.plate
+If you want to use a data file as a template file, it *must* have the `.plate` extension, e.g. `.json.plate`.

-The default filename of the filled template is the name of the data file (minus extension), an underscore, and the name of the template file (with extension, minus .plate if present).
-These output files can be redirected to a different directory with the \--out option.
+The default filename of the filled template is the name of the data file (minus extension), an underscore, and the name of the template file (with extension, minus `.plate` if present).
+These output files can be redirected to a different directory with the `--out` option.

 As an example: